jnozzi/cocoadev.com/markdown/DocDoesNotGetWindowControllerDidLoadNib.md

 are you overriding a nib-loading method and not calling super?

 *There is most definitely a bug in your code.
-The General/NSDocument and General/NSWindowController classes work very closely together.
+The NSDocument and NSWindowController classes work very closely together.
 Check *every* method you've overridden in both classes and make absolute certain you are calling the super methods at the appropriate times (some are better in the beginning of your overridden method, some are better at the end - depending on your intentions and the way that particular method functions).
 The documentation is the only way to determine this for each method.*

 ----